szorfein/dots/README.md

     useradd -m -s /bin/bash custom-username
     passwd custom-username

-Next, you need to configure `sudo` or `doas`, we need permission to install packages:
+Next, you need to install and configure `sudo` or `doas`, we need permission to install packages:

     # EDITOR=vi visudo
     custom-username ALL=(ALL) ALL